M3-org/schedule/README.md

 -------------------------------------------

 M3 meets bi-weekly/*every other week* on Sundays at 3pm PST in Mozilla Hubs.
-We use Discord to authenticate in Hubs, so you will need to be [signed into Discord](https://discord.gg/UgZDFZW) to join.
+We use Discord to authenticate in Hubs, so you will need to be [signed into Discord](https://discord.gg/UgZDFZW) to join: **https://discord.gg/UgZDFZW**

 The next M3 meet will be at: **Sunday, November 3rd, 2019 at 3pm PST**.